-Button Tap to В Pause Suspend recording while you continue to drive.
+Button Tap to B Pause Suspend recording while you continue to drive.
 The display will replace the path you travel while paused with a straight line.
 Record Begin recording a path as you drive it.
 Complete Finishes the guidance item you have created and saves it.
 Cancel Exits the process of creating a guidance item and does not save it.
 Compass Point Set the heading direction for an A+ line to a compass direction.
-See A+ guidance line creation (Run screen) (page 221).
+See A+ guidance line creation (Run screen) (page 207).
 Use Current Heading Set the heading direction for an A+ line based on the vehicle's current position.
-See A+ guidance line creation (Run screen) (page 221). Ø Lock the current angle of the vehicle.
-See A+ guidance line creation (Run screen) (page 221).
+See A+ guidance line creation (Run screen) (page 207).